 Piers Connor, MSc, CMILT, MIRO

 Senior railway professional with wide ranging management expertise and front line experience in maintenance, operations, design, planning, manufacturing, project development in Europe, USA, South Africa and Asia.
-MSc in Railway Systems Engineering, with professional membership of Chartered Institute of Transport and Institute of Logistics and Transport and Institute of Railway Operators.
-Researcher, advisor, consultant, writer, lecturer and expert witness.
-Lead tutor for IRO degree course engineering module and visiting lecturer for Universities of Aston and Birmingham.
+MSc in Railway Systems Engineering, with professional membership of Chartered Institute of Logistics and Transport and Institute of Railway Operators.
+Researcher, planner, consultant, writer, lecturer and expert witness.
+Director of Quality & Curriculum for IRO degree course and visiting lecturer for Universities of Aston and Birmingham.

 July 2004 to present, PRC Rail Consulting, Managing Director